ztsabili96/scRNAseq_CIN_analysis_in_human_cancer/README.md

 at the single-cell level.
 The workflow is intentionally kept modular and reproducible, following common practices in single-cell cancer genomics analyses of chromosomal instability.
+The goal of this project is to explore how chromosomal instability–related copy-number patterns can be inferred from scRNA-seq data and summarized at the single-cell level in a reproducible analysis workflow.

 ## Project overview
 - CNV inference using copyKAT